 If you’ve been listening to diet nonsense on TV, in the magazines and at lunch, you may be skeptical of this, but this is science.
 It’s easy to verify at any university or college.
 Your body doesn’t operate on a 24 hour schedule.
-A five foot four inch woman needs an average of approximately 1800 calories per day and will not gain weight if she doesn’t exceed that.
+A five foot four inch woman needs an average of approximately 1400 to 1800 calories per day, depending on the individual, and will not gain weight if she doesn’t exceed that.
 However, if she has habits where she averages that most of the time, and exceeds it only occasionally, which is very easy, she’ll get overweight and constantly gain weight!
 If you’re a normal American, this has probably been happening to you.

 There is a proven way to “reprogram” your habits so the calories come out right and it becomes automatic and habitual, even easy to maintain for many.
 Learning how to lose weight permanently is not impossible.
 It’s just work, and not hard work at that.

 You don’t have to live a miserable life of diet food and torturous exercise to solve your weight problem.
-In fact, fast permanent weight loss is the result of learning a more pleasurable way of living that includes some of your most cherished foods and activities, a way that becomes habitual and normal for you.
+In fact, permanent weight loss is the result of learning a more pleasurable way of living that includes some of your most cherished foods and activities, a way that becomes habitual and normal for you.
 You can even become one of those infuriating people who seem to eat all the wrong things and “have no problem”.
 Read my book and you’ll truly find out how to lose weight.
-To find out more about my work and my book, please explore my website here.